The Morse-Bott-Kirwan condition is local: Outline of the proofs

-\begin{Definition} A \textbf{compatibly fibrated neighbourhood} of $C$ is a neighbourhood $U$ of $C$ together with a submersion $ \pi \colon\thinspace U \to \calO $ such that at every point $x$ in $C$ the vertical tangent space at $x$ is maximal among subspaces of $T_xM$ on which the Hessian of $f$ is negative definite. \end{Definition}
+An \textbf{infinitesimally minimizing} manifold for $f$ along $C$ is a submanifold $N$ of~$W$ that contains $C$ and that satisfies Property (1) of Definition~\ref{def:minimizing}: \begin{quotation} For each point $x$ of $C$, the tangent space $T_xN$ is maximal among subspaces of $T_xW$ on which the Hessian of $f$ is positive semidefinite. \end{quotation}

-We will informally refer to a submanifold that satisfies Condition~(1) but not necessarily Condition~(2) of Definition \ref{def:minimizing} as an \textbf{infinitesimally minimizing submanifold} for $C$ and to a function whose critical set is a locally finite disjoint union of closed subsets for which there exist infinitesimally minimizing submanifolds as an {\bf infinitesimally minimally degenerate} function.